-7.1.3 Amend Figure 1 to show the proposed log transfer site at Waingawa as a circle straddling the railway line, to reflect that the site could go on the east or west side of the railway line.
+- 7.1.4 Amend Figure 1 to show the proposed log transfer site at Waingawa as a circle straddling the railway line, to reflect that the site could go on the east or west side of the railway line. - 7.1.5 Update Figure 1 and Figure 2 to reflect any other new measures or changes as a consequence of these recommendations.

-Under the 'Road safety and the Road Network' heading (page 9) in the action table of measures to be implemented within 10 years, the following changes are recommended:
+Under the 'Road safety and the Road Network' heading (page 9 of draft plan) in the table of measures to be implemented within 10 years, the following changes are recommended:

-- 7.1.4 Amend the measure regarding the Pahiatua Track to read: 'Advocate for improvements to the Pahiatua Track, and key connecting links, as an important route for Wairarapa residents accessing specialist health services and other facilities in Palmerston North. - 7.1.5 Amend the 'Responsibility' column for the measure relating to the Pahiatua Track from: 'All agencies' to 'Greater Wellington, MDC, CDC, SWDC' reflecting that it is not appropriate for the NZTA to advocate to itself. - 7.1.6 Add a new measure to read:
+- 7.1.6 Amend the measure regarding the Pahiatua Track to read: 'Advocate for improvements to the Pahiatua Track, and key connecting links, as an important route for Wairarapa residents accessing services and facilities in Palmerston North, other parts of Manawatu, and beyond. - 7.1.7 Amend the 'Responsibility' column for the measure relating to the Pahiatua Track from: 'All agencies' to 'Greater Wellington, MDC, CDC, SWDC' to reflect that it is not appropriate for the NZTA to advocate to itself. - 7.1.8 Add a new measure to read:

-'Advocate for the Rimutaka Hill Road and State Highway 2 through Wairarapa to be included as part of the 'National Motorcycle Black Route' to be targeted for associated safety improvements'.
+'Advocate for the Rimutaka Hill Road and State Highway 2 through Wairarapa to be included as part of the NZ Transport Agency's 'National Motorcycle Black Route' to be targeted for associated safety improvements'.

-7.1.7 Amend the existing measure regarding upgrade of Norfolk Road/SH2 intersection by adding reference to the Buchanan Place/SH2 project to read:
+7.1.9 Amend the existing measure regarding upgrade of Norfolk Road/SH2 intersection by adding reference to the Buchanan Place/SH2 project to read:

 'Construct intersection improvements at Norfolk Road/State Highway 2 and Buchanan Place/State Highway 2 intersections to ensure the increasing number of vehicle movements at these locations can be safely and efficiently accommodated'.
-Responsibility: NZTA.
-Timing: By 2015.